JaagaStartup/JaagaStartup.github.io/pages/events.md

 ## Terms

+- Community events and those relevant to the entrepreneurial ecosystem are usually supported at no cost.
+- Sunday events are almost always charged.
+- Marketing and/or corporate events are also usually charged.
 - We will provide chairs, tables and basic AV equipment as required.
 Day of event operations and additional supplies will be your responsibility.
 - It's your responsibility to promote the event and get people there.
 If you tag us in social links we will reshare.
 - You need to make a full advance payment to block a space.